nkh/bash-rd/README.md

 % rd(1) | General Commands Manual
 # NAME

-	rd - display data remotely, serves as KV store
+	rd - display data remotely, also acts as a KV store

 ![UI](https://github.com/nkh/bash-rd/blob/main/media/rd.gif)

 # SYNOPSIS

-	rd CONNECTION [FORMATTER]
+	rd CONNECTION_TYPE [FORMATTER]

 	rd --connect ID

 # DESCRIPTION

-Write data to a file descriptor and have it displayed in another terminal, on another computer, in a web page.
+Client-Server program to displays data in another terminal, on another computer, in a web page.

-***rd*** provides the transport layer and an ephemeral key-value store.
+The client sends data to the server.

-The Data is simply echoed by the server but you can provide custom formatters.
+The server simply echoed by the server but you can provide custom formatters.

 # SECURITY

-With *rd* on a port you may open a security hole, If you are not sure about what you're doing, don't use rd!
+With *rd* running on a port you may open a security hole, If you are not sure about what you're doing, don't use rd!

 Options *-l, -f, -i* do not open ports.
 Close servers when you're done.